-"My detail manager has used your Dash product.
+"My detail manager has used your DASH product.
 I personally tried it today on a 2014 Mercedes S Class sedan, I loved the way it applied and looked.
-The RENEW-PRO products are a great addition.
-Dash is working great, we love it!"
+The D3 | RENEW PROTECT products are a great addition.
+DASH is working great, we love it!"

 Jesse Rodriguez, Splash Car Wash

-"I have used the Renew products on not only my antique and modern motorcycles but also my truck tires with great success.
-They have been through months of sunshine and rain and still look as black and shiny as the day I put it on.
-I would recommend the products for anyone wanting protection and that continuous "new look."
+"I have used the D3 | RENEW PROTECT products on not only my antique and modern motorcycles but also my truck tires with great success.
+They have been through months of sunshine and rain and still look as black and shiny as the day I put them on.
+I would recommend the products for anyone wanting protection and that continuous new look."